-On September 12, 2010 the Company entered into a Patent Assignment Agreement (the "Assignment Agreement") with Valent Technologies, LLC ("Valent") pursuant to which under certain circumstances Valent agreed to assign, convey and transfer to the Company all its right, title and interest in and to the patents for VAL-083 owned by Valent.
-As part of the Assignment Agreement, the Company issued Valent 125,000 share purchase warrants exercisable at CDN \$2.00 until February 1, 2017.
-The Company has since satisfied the requirements under the Assignment Agreement and now owns all rights and title to VAL-083 and is responsible for the drug's further development and commercialization.
-In accordance with the terms of the Assignment Agreement, Valent is entitled to receive a future royalty on revenues derived from the development and commercialization of VAL-083.
-In the event that the Company terminates the agreement, the Company may be entitled to receive royalties from Valent's subsequent development of VAL-083 depending on the development milestones the Company has achieved prior to the termination of the Assignment Agreement.
+On September 12, 2010, the Company entered into a Patent Assignment Agreement (the "Valent Assignment Agreement") with Valent Technologies, LLC ("Valent") pursuant to which Valent transferred to the Company all its right, title and interest in and to the patents for VAL-083 owned by Valent.
+The Company now owns all rights and title to VAL-083 and is responsible for the drug's further development and commercialization.
+In accordance with the terms of the Valent Assignment Agreement, Valent is entitled to receive a future royalty on all revenues derived from the development and commercialization of VAL-083.
+In the event that the Company terminates the agreement, the Company may be entitled to receive royalties from Valent's subsequent development of VAL-083 depending on the development milestones the Company has achieved prior to the termination of the Valent Assignment Agreement.

-On September 30, 2014, the Company entered into an exchange agreement (the "Valent Exchange Agreement") with Valent.
-Pursuant to the Valent Exchange Agreement, Valent exchanged its then loan payable in the outstanding amount of \$278,530 (including aggregate accrued interest to September 30, 2014 of \$28,530), issued to Valent by DelMar (BC), for 278,530 shares of the Company's Series A Preferred Stock (note 5).
+On September 30, 2014, the Company entered into an exchange agreement (the "Valent Exchange Agreement") with Valent and DelMar (BC).
+Pursuant to the Valent Exchange Agreement, Valent exchanged its loan payable in the outstanding amount of \$278,530 (including aggregate accrued interest to September 30, 2014 of \$28,530), issued to Valent by DelMar (BC), for 278,530 shares of the Company's Series A Preferred Stock.
+The Series A Preferred Stock has a stated value of \$1.00 per share (the "Series A Stated Value") and is not convertible into common stock.
+The holder of the Series A Preferred Stock is entitled to dividends at the rate of 3% of the Series A Stated Value per year, payable quarterly in arrears.